tokenized/docs/intro-tokenized-protocol-messages.md

 2. Evaluate action instruction with respect to the contract rules and state
 3. Create and send response

 Responses to messages are also sent on-chain.
 A response is either a confirmation of the action requested, or a rejection message.
 All confirmation actions result in some change to the state, rules or terms of the contract.
 All response actions also have a timestamp embedded in the payload that represents the time that the smart contract first saw and processed the corresponding request action.
-These timestamps can be used for rebuilding the contract's state from the block chain, even if there have been block reorganizations.
+These timestamps can be used for rebuilding the contract's state from the blockchain, even if there have been block reorganizations.

 ## Operations